lishijie15/STCInterLLM/README.md

 Please follow the instructions to prepare the checkpoints.

 - `Vicuna`:
   Prepare our base model Vicuna, which is an instruction-tuned chatbot and base model in our implementation.
 Please download its weights [here](https://github.com/lm-sys/FastChat#model-weights).
 We generally utilize v1.5 and v1.5-16k model with 7B parameters.
-You should update the 'config.json' of vicuna, for example, the 'config.json' in v1.5-16k can be found in [config.json](https://huggingface.co/datasets/bjdwh/checkpoints/blob/main/train_config/config.json)
+You should update the 'config.json' of vicuna, for example, the 'config.json' in v1.5-16k can be found in [config.json](checkpoints/config.json)

-- `Causal Encoder`:
+- `Causal Intervention Encoder`:

   we specifically design the lightweight causal inference and intervention mechanism named causal intervention encoder.
 This is integrated with multi-scale temporal feature extraction modules to help the encoder enable the LLM to understand and learn complex spatio-temporal evolution patterns.
-The weights of [causal_encoder](./checkpoints/causal_encoder/pretrain_causalencoder.pth) are pre-trained through a typical multi-step spatio-temporal prediction task.
+The weights of [Causal Intervention Encoder](checkpoints/Causal_Encoder/Causal_Encoder.pth) are pre-trained through a typical multi-step spatio-temporal prediction task.

 - `Spatio-temporal Train Data`: